Managing Farm Risk Program questions and answers

 Any changes to application dates or funding allocations will be published on the department’s website.
 You should check the program status before applying.

 What if I’m unsure whether my farm business or proposed activity(ies) are eligible for a rebate?

 You need to be confident that your farm business meets the eligibility requirements before incurring any costs.

-If, after reading the programme guidelines, you are still unsure, you can contact the department to answer general questions about applicant and activity eligibility.
+If, after reading the program guidelines, you are still unsure, you can contact the department to answer general questions about applicant and activity eligibility.